Skip to content

 Q. What is your current location, and what has your experience been working with your teammates in a remote or hybrid work environment?

-I have been living in Raleigh with my wife and two daughters for the last five-plus years.
+I have been living in North Carolina with my wife and two daughters for the last five-plus years.
 We moved down here from Boston and have just fallen in love with the area.
 I like to joke that I finally understand why there have been so many songs written about Carolina in the springtime —it really is the most beautiful place when everything starts to bloom.

 I’ve been remote since starting at Flatiron in December of 2021 and I couldn’t have a more positive opinion of the remote experience that Flatiron offers.
 Still, I will admit, I miss having some days in the office to trade ideas with my colleagues about all the new and innovative things we are doing.
 I am very excited about our new footprint in the Research Triangle, and I can’t wait to be a part of the office growth.